b3y0nd1xx7/HTB-Writeup/index.md

 python exploit.py -u http://10.10.10.138/writeup --crack -w /usr/share/wordlists/rockyou.txt
 ```

-I am tried to edit the code because i think the default **TIME** value is not working which is one (1).
+I tried to edit the code because i think the default **TIME** value is not working which is one (1).
 I replaced it with 2, 3, 4, and 5 and at last, it works with the value five (5)

 ```markdown